The Entertainer is a play by John Osborne, first produced in London in 1957.

 Tropes Associated With this Play Include

-- Adaptational Heroism: Archie's father is one of the more sympathetic characters in both the play and film, but the movie version removes the character's penchant for racial slurs and reactionary politics which, in the play, mark him as very much a product of his time.
+- Adaptational Sympathy: Archie's father is one of the more sympathetic characters in both the play and film, but the movie version removes the character's penchant for racial slurs and reactionary politics which, in the play, mark him as very much a product of his time.

 - The Alcoholic: Archie is rarely seen without a drink in his hand, and it's implied that this is one of the many reasons his career is flailing.
 His wife Phoebe is also an alcoholic.